hamza-muhammadd/LAXEE.COM/Products/Nikah/Prestige-Box.md

 ## Tier

-Premium
+Prestige

 ## Status

-Idea
+Concept

 ---

-## Target Customer

-Customers looking for a premium, elegant, and meaningful Nikah gift without entering the highest Prestige tier.
+# Brand Experience

+The Prestige Box should not feel like a collection of products.

+It should feel like an experience.

+Every element — from the outer packaging to the smallest detail inside — must communicate:

+> Quiet Opulence.

+The objective is to create a gift that feels worthy of an important life milestone.

 ---

-## Product Concept

-The Nikah Premium Box should feel intentional, refined, and memorable.

-Every item should contribute to the overall gifting experience rather than simply increasing the number of products inside the box.
+# Target Customer

+Customers seeking a premium or luxury-level Nikah gift for:

+- Bride
+- Groom
+- Couple
+- Family
+- Close friends
+- Special guests

 ---

-## Product Contents
+# Product Positioning

-### Core Items

-To be finalized.

-### Optional Items

-To be finalized.

-### Personalized Items

-To be finalized.
+The Prestige Box represents the highest level of LAXEE's standard gifting experience.

+It should emphasize:

+- Exclusivity
+- Curation
+- Personalization
+- Premium materials
+- Exceptional presentation
+- Emotional significance
+- Attention to detail

 ---

+# Product Architecture

-## Curation Principle
+## Hero Item

-The final product should maintain a balance between:

-- Meaning
-- Beauty
-- Utility
-- Quality
-- Presentation
-- Emotional value
+The primary item that defines the box.

+**Status:** To be determined.

 ---

-## Packaging
+## Supporting Items

-### Box Type

-To be finalized.

-### Primary Material

-To be finalized.

-### Interior

-To be finalized.

-### Exterior

-To be finalized.

-### Finishing
+Supporting products should complement the hero item rather than compete with it.

-To be finalized.
+**Status:** To be determined.

 ---

-## Personalization
+## Personalization Layer

-Potential options:
+Potential elements:

 - Couple's names
 - Nikah date
-- Personalized card
+- Personalized message
+- Monogram
-- Custom message
+- Custom card
 - Custom packaging
+- Special engraving
-- Monogram
+- Bespoke elements

 Final options to be determined.

 ---

+# Product Contents

+## Core Contents

+To be curated.

+## Optional Contents

+To be curated.

+## Bespoke Contents

+To be determined based on customer requirements.

+---

+# Curation Standard

+Every product included in the Prestige Box must pass the following criteria:

+- [ ] High perceived value
+- [ ] Excellent physical quality
+- [ ] Strong aesthetic compatibility
+- [ ] Meaningful relationship to the occasion
+- [ ] Appropriate scale and proportion
+- [ ] Premium presentation
+- [ ] Reliable sourcing

+---

+# Packaging

+## Box Concept

+To be developed.

+## Exterior

+To be developed.

+## Interior

+To be developed.

-## Supplier
+## Materials

-To be finalized.
+To be determined.

+## Finishing

+Potential options:

+- Foil
+- Embossing
+- Debossing
+- Magnetic closure
+- Premium paper
+- Fabric lining
+- Custom inserts

+Final specification to be determined.

+---

+# Unboxing Experience

+The unboxing sequence should be intentionally designed.

+### Sequence

+1. Outer presentation
+2. Opening experience
+3. Brand reveal
+4. Personalized message
+5. Hero product reveal
+6. Supporting products
+7. Final brand detail

+**Status:** Concept

+---

-## Supplier Country
+# Supplier

+**Primary Supplier:** To be determined

+**Country:** To be determined

-To be finalized.
+**Backup Supplier:** To be determined

+---

+# Cost Structure

-## Estimated Product Cost
+## Product Cost

-To be finalized.
+To be determined.

 ## Packaging Cost

-To be finalized.
+To be determined.

-## Total Estimated Cost
+## Personalization Cost

-To be finalized.
+To be determined.

-## Selling Price
+## Logistics Cost

-To be finalized.
+To be determined.

-## Expected Gross Margin
+## Total Cost

-To be finalized.
+To be determined.

 ---

+# Pricing

+## Target Selling Price

+To be determined.

+## Target Gross Margin

+To be determined.

+## Pricing Strategy

+Prestige pricing should reflect:

+- Product quality
+- Curation
+- Packaging
+- Personalization
+- Exclusivity
+- Service level

+---

+# Customization

+## Standard Customization

+To be determined.

+## Bespoke Customization

+Available upon request.

+## Customization Lead Time

+To be determined.

+---

-## Prototype
+# Prototype

-### Prototype Status
+## Prototype Status

 Not Started

-### Prototype Version
+## Prototype Version

 V0.1

-### Prototype Notes
+## Prototype Objective

-To be documented after the first physical prototype is created.
+Validate:

+- Physical dimensions
+- Material quality
+- Product arrangement
+- Unboxing sequence
+- Visual identity
+- Structural durability
+- Customer experience

 ---

-## Photography
+# Photography

-### Photography Status
+## Photography Status

 Not Started

 ### Required Assets

-- Front product photograph
+- Hero product photograph
+- Closed-box photograph
 - Open-box photograph
+- Interior detail photograph
-- Detail photographs
+- Personalization photograph
 - Lifestyle photograph
-- Packaging photograph
+- Packaging detail photograph

 ---

-## Launch

-### Launch Status

-Not Launched

-### Target Launch Date
+# Customer Experience

+The Prestige Box should be supported by a premium service experience.

+Potential services:

+- Personal consultation
+- Product customization
+- Gift message preparation
+- Premium delivery
+- Special occasion scheduling
+- Bespoke requests

-To be determined.
+Final service model to be determined.

 ---

-## Quality Checklist
+# Quality Assurance

-Before approval, verify:
+Before launch, verify:

 - [ ] Product quality
 - [ ] Packaging quality
+- [ ] Structural durability
 - [ ] Visual consistency
-- [ ] Brand presentation
-- [ ] Product durability
 - [ ] Personalization quality
 - [ ] Supplier reliability
+- [ ] Delivery reliability
 - [ ] Cost viability
-- [ ] Profit margin
+- [ ] Target margin
-- [ ] Customer experience
+- [ ] Unboxing experience
+- [ ] Brand consistency

 ---

-## Product Approval
+# Product Approval

+**Concept Owner:** To be assigned

+**Product Designer:** To be assigned

-**Designed by:** To be assigned
+**Supplier:** To be assigned

 **Reviewed by:** To be assigned